mendix/docs/content/howto/front-end/customize-styling-new.md

 ### 7.1 Web Apps

 Studio and Studio Pro combines the different *.scss* files in a certain order and compiles the SASS into CSS which is used in the browser.
-The compiled output and necessary resources are saved in a folder named **theme-cache**.
+The compiled output is saved in a folder named **theme-cache**.

 {{% alert type="info" %}}
 The content of this folder is regenerated regularly (for example when opening the app or pressing <kbd>{F4}</kbd>) and therefore should not be changed manually.
 Also note, that the **theme-cache** folder is included when uploading your app to Team Server.
 It is required to see the correct styling in Studio, which is why it's strongly recommended to commit any changes when the styling has changed.